JuliaLinearAlgebra/MatrixDepot.jl/README.md

 `propertynames(md.data)` gives an overview about all attributes of the `data::MatrixData`, which can for example be used in the `@pred` definitions.

-`metasymbols(md)` show all the metadata files accessible using md.

 ### Backoffice Jobs

-The remote data are originally store at the remote web-site of one of the matrix collections.
+The remote data are originally stored at the remote web-site of one of the matrix collections.
 Before they are presented to the user, they are downloaded to local disk storage, which serves as a permanent cache.

-The occasional user needs not bother about downloads, because that is done in the background, if matrix files are missing on the local disk.
+The occasional user needs not bother about downloads, because that is done in the background if matrix files are missing on the local disk.

 The same is true for the data required by `mdinfo(pattern)`.
-Actually these are stored separately only if the full matrix files (which may be huge) are not yet loaded.
+Actually these are stored in separate files if the full matrix files (which may be huge) are not yet loaded.

 #### Bulk Downloads